How does financing a boat in the charter ownership market work?

-Cashing your yacht – not financing your yacht with a program or finance offered by the charter company
+-NOT financing a yacht with a program or finance offered by the charter company.

-When financing a yacht through our Yacht Ownership Program lenders do not consider the guaranteed income that you will receive as an owner to help qualify you for the loan.
 Therefore, it is a very similar process to financing a private yacht.
-There is no balloon on the note, meaning that you will not have one large payment to satisfy your loan at the end of the program.
+You will not have one large payment to satisfy your loan at the end of the program.

-So the next cheapest form of finance is using equity from your home or restructuring your home loan to take advantage of the lower interest rates and longer payment terms compared to commercial leases.
+The next cheapest form of finance is using equity from your home or restructuring your home loan to take advantage of the lower interest rates.
+Also longer payment terms compared to commercial leases.

 With securing finance against equity in a property, it has the added flexibility to make progress payments in the case that the boat is being built new or overseas.

-Normally, if you approach a credit institutes not specialised in loans for boating, you should expect a standard 20/20/5 loan (20 year loan with a 20 percent down payment at 5 percent interest) to be processed quickly and relatively hassle free.
+Usually, you approach a credit institutes not specialised in loans for boating.
+You should expect a standard 20/20/5 loan (20 year loan with a 20% down payment at 5% interest).
+This will be processed quickly and relatively hassle free.

-For European citizens, the most frequently used financing institutes for boat loans, are SGB, Erste, UniCredit, PBZ, OTP, Sea Lease, Close Brother, Lombard, and Santander bank.
+For European citizens, the most frequently used financing institutes for boat loans are for example:

 *These are all represented by affiliates and also have close relations with local national banks.

-Every credit approval is unique, and the conditions often vary from 7 years (with no or balloon payment) to 12 years, depending on security offered by the buyer covered earlier in this article.
+Every credit approval is unique.
+The conditions often vary from 7 years (with no or balloon payment) to 12 years. (depending on security offered by the buyer covered earlier in this article.)

-Most often if you like to use the boat as collateral, it could potential restrict where you can place the yacht (flag state) as your lender needs the security in the boat and the risk is to great to have it sail in waters that they are not operating insurance and risk policy in.
+So if you like to use the boat as collateral, it could potential restrict where you can place the yacht.
+Because your lender needs the security in the boat and the risk is too great to have it sail in waters that they are not operating insurance and risk policy in.

-Financing your yacht together with your charter business – operational leasing
+How to Finance your boat together with your charter business

-Many of the well-known charter business offer charter ownership programs, with very low opt-in, as low as 25-35% payment of the full price of the charter ready yacht on offer.
-Some of the programs offer balloon payments that needs to be met by you as the owner, i.e meaning that you will have to pay a residual value on the loan by year X (normally year 5 or 7) to release the ownership of the boat to you.
+Many of the well-known charter business offer charter ownership programs with very low opt-in.
+As low as 25-35% payment of the full price of the charter ready yacht on offer.
+Some of the programs also offers balloon payments that needs to be met by you as the owner.
+Meaning that you will have to pay a residual value on the loan by year X to release the ownership of the boat to you.

-As earlier mentioned in this article, you are signing an agreement and paying the charter business that offer the charter ownership program.
+As mentioned before in this article: You are signing an agreement and paying the charter business that offer the ownership program.
 It’s their business to comply with charter ownership agreement and at the same time make sure their payments to the principal/ or credit institutions that holds the leasing (the lender) is met.

-The reasons why charter boat buyers opt to choose part-finance charter ownership programs, are arguably the:
+There are 3 reasons to why charter boat buyers choose part-finance charter ownership programs:

-- Availability from the charter industry, the boats are pre-ordered and it’s out of the interest of the charter business to make sure they have a steady renewal of their fleet, many of the well-known charter businesses fleets are in leasing, as the charter businesses pre-ordered hundreds of yacht per year at the ship-yards to the charter market and thus are not financing the purchasing themselves.
+The boats are pre-ordered.
+So it’s out of the interest of the charter business to make sure they have a steady renewal of their fleet.
+Many of the well-known charter businesses fleets are in leasing.
+The charter businesses pre-ordered hundreds of yacht per year at the ship-yards to the charter market and thus are not financing the purchasing themselves.

-- The easy to understand concept of the programs, as they are not targeted to be the best solution for you, but again to be a solution that is best for the charter market and the charter business.
-Its premises that you will receive a holiday program and the boat that you have chosen to be a part of the holiday program by the end of the contractual period.
+As they are not targeted to be the best solution for you, but again to be a solution that is best for the charter market and the charter business.
+It’s premises that you will receive a holiday program and the boat that you have chosen to be a part of the program by the end of the contractual period.

-- It’s a free holiday and boat at the end.
-Many of these programs are extremely appealing to the new and growing demographic of boat owners, that are shy of taking on the burdens of traditional ownership and see the benefits of low-cost holiday program and the dream of getting a boat in the end.
-It’s per default (if all goes well) an investment in your lifestyle and grants you free ownership of a boat during the period, meaning no costs for upkeep and sailing during the years as the owner of the boat in charter.
+Many of these programs are extremely appealing to the new and growing demographic of boat owners.
+The new owners are shy of taking on the burdens of traditional ownership and see the benefits of low-cost holiday program and the dream of getting a boat in the end.
+It’s per default an investment in your lifestyle.
+It grants you free ownership of a boat during the period.
+Which means no costs for upkeep and sailing during the years as the owner of the boat in charter.

-The same leasing terms and conditions offered in the well-known charter ownership programs, can be found directly with the credit institutions/ banks, that could potentially offer them directly to you.
+The same leasing terms and conditions offered in the well-known charter ownership programs.
+They can be found directly with the credit institutions/ banks, that could potentially offer them directly to you.

 By no means, is the approval of the operational nor the financial leasing any guess work by the lender.
 However, the loan approval of the financial leasing accounts for more securities, such as the charter feasibility study, the yacht itself (equipment level and the market value), and the economic health and business performance of your chosen operator.

-The reasons why charter boat buyers opt to choose the part-finance financial leasing, are arguably the:
+Here are 3 reasons to why charter boat buyers choose the part-finance financial leasing:

-- The years and flexibility: a financial leasing, is by default more flexible because it’s based on a business plan of a single entity and it’s manageable by the owner (the buyer/loan taker), as compared to an operational leasing, where the latter is dependent on the overall business model of a charter company, which then limits the leasing conditions offered by that charter company to the buyer/investor as they offer standard ownership programs and need to manage risk and liability overall (many investors/yacht owners where they are responsible for the leasing payments of every single yacht).
+A financial leasing is by default more flexible.
+That because it’s based on a business plan of a single entity and it’s manageable by (the buyer/loan taker).
+Compared to an operational leasing, the latter is dependent on the overall business model of a charter company.
+It then limits the leasing conditions offered by that charter company to the buyer/investor as they offer standard ownership programs and need to manage risk and liability overall (many investors/yacht owners where they are responsible for the leasing payments of every single yacht).

 Knowing Your Market

-The conditions and financial structure in the industry are always changing, and unfortunately the companies and credit institutions invested in the industry are operating out of their interest as their service of lenders are their business model, which limits the amount of unbiased information and advice you will receive.
+The conditions and financial structure in the industry are always changing.
+Therefore, the companies and credit institutions invested in the industry are operating out of their own interest.
+Their service of lenders are their business model, which limits the amount of unbiased information and advice you will receive.

 The following advice and guidance are there to empower you and give you better overview of what you can expect when starting your research or deciding on what your next step is to get the yacht you want and the lifestyle investment that suits you the best.

 It’s not uncommon to see used boats being purchased out of a charter fleet and taken over for private use.
-The question remains if its worth it?
+But the question remains if its worth it?

-A very interesting vlog on this is seen here:
+A very interesting vlog on the subject is seen here below: